karthikbhat/karthikbhat.github.io/index.md

 ### Ask me about

+* Data Centric Security and User Centric Privacy

+* Protecting sensitive data (Files, Emails, Keys, or records in a DB)

 * Building Developer Platforms (and developer communities) in privacy and security space.

-* Protecting sensitive data (Files, Emails, Keys, or records in a DB)

-* End to end encryption

 * Identity and Access Management

-* Leading Engineers Orgs to bring simple, user friendly solutions
+* Leading Engineers Orgs

-*